 Smoke Unit Preparation and Use

-Your engine is equipped with a proven fan-driven smoke system design featured in MTH products for over 10 years.
+Your S 3/6 is equipped with a proven fan-driven smoke system design featured in MTH products for over 10 years.
 The performance and realism of this system is unparallel in the model train industry.